reis/bdgt/README.md

 # BDGT - My budget and bank manager

-During my life I've tried many different apps to manage my money but there was always something that I did not like.
+After trying many different apps to manage my money I decided to build my own aproach of budget and categorizing based on my bank statements.

-After some time I decided to create a new one just for me.
-It is still very simple but the plan is keep improving it.
+This app is still very simple but avery month I try to improve something.